lmikaellukerad/hicondext/README.md

  We also make use of Unity Cloud Build which is an easy to use continuous integration solution for Unity projects.
 To see our builds and wether or not they succeeded please create a Unity id and send us the email adress that was used so we can add you to the project.
 When added the Unity Cloud Build project can be viewed at https://build.cloud.unity3d.com/orgs/tentacola/projects/context/

+ Our project is setup to correspond one Unity unit as one real life meter